Lucas-AirLift/WUtoWXnow/README.md

 You must add your Station ID and API key to the WUtoWXnow.py file for this to work correctly.

-Script updates the WXnow.txt file once every 60 seconds and is in the format used my most common APRS clients.
+Script updates the WXnow.txt file once every 60 seconds and is in the format used by most common APRS clients.

 Note this script was designed to pull data from WU that was being uploaded from my Accurite Atlas PWS, results with other PWS my vary.
 That being said it SHOULD work with other PWS that upload to WeatherUnderground such as the Tempest Weather System.